-Depending on its location, spoil bank material excavated during restoration would be either placed into the man-made ditches to restore the natural hydrologic regime of BBPRM, or removed from the site.
+Depending on its location, material excavated during restoration would be either placed into the man-made ditches to restore the natural hydrologic regime of BBPRM, or used to build the micro-berms to slow water across the site.
 The remnant stream bed contours would be returned to their historic grades to act as the drainage ways for the site.
-Cross sections of all internal drainages to be filled are shown in the Doyle & Wachtstetter Survey (Attachment C).
+Cross sections of proposed work is shown in the Berg Oliver Construction Drawings (Attachment C).